 - by the child being bullied,

 - teachers, staff,

-- -peers and other children,
+- peers and other children,

-- Parents/guardians.
+- Parents.

-Farents who are concerned for that their child is being bullied are encouraged to contact the class teacher immediately.
-Parents should not assume that the school staff are aware of the bullying. - if you are concerned that your child may be being bullied.
+SEE APPENDIX 1 - Guidelines for parents - if you are concerned that your child may be being bullied.
 Remember to talk to a teacher immediately when you feel there are behaviours that are against the school's Code of Conduct that have not been dealt with.

--In the event of a parent reporting a bullying incident to the school, the school must be given a reasonable amount of time to objectively investigate the allegation.
+In the event of a parent reporting a bullying incident to the school, the school must be given a reasonable amount of time to objectively investigate the allegation.
 The earlier a parent comes with concerns and the more specific they are in the details provided, the easier it is for the teacher to support the children and monitor the situation.

 Before labelling behaviours as bullying we are careful to ascertain that the behaviour is repeated and intentional.
-Before labelling behaviours as bullying we are careful to ascertain that the behaviour is repeated and intentional.
-Of course, KETNS will respond proactively to any form of physical or psychological intimidation.